74 things you might not know about Robert Munsch

 47. His first date with his wife-to-be, Ann, was a walk around Walden Pond in Boston.

-48. Munsch has worked with 13 different illustrators, although Michael Martchenko is by far his most popular collaborator.²
+48. Munsch has worked with many different illustrators, although Michael Martchenko is by far his most popular collaborator.²

 49. Science was Munsch's favourite subject in school.